 A University of California, San Francisco research study found failings in nursing homes throughout the United States.
 In addition, the study showed that 41 percent of Georgia’s nursing homes lack the minimum standard of quality care.
 Moreover, 36 percent of all Georgia nursing homes have a dangerously accident-prone environment.
 The lack of quality care in Georgia nursing homes results in dire situations with almost 25 percent of nursing home residents suffering from pressure sores and almost half of all Georgia nursing homes have insufficient janitorial services.
 The lack of quality care shows that nursing home neglect plagues Georgia’s nursing homes and must be addressed by the right nursing home attorneys.

 If you or a loved one has been the victim of nursing home abuse or neglect, it is vitally important to know your rights and secure legal help from a nursing home abuse law firm.
 With so many options to choose from, it’s vital to seek out a nursing home abuse law firm with attorneys who have the experience and expertise to help you win your case.
 Bader Scott Injury Lawyers attorneys are experienced in these cases and can help.
+Contact us for a free consultation to learn more about how our experienced legal team can help your case.

 What Are Nursing Home Legal Requirements in Atlanta?

 When nursing home abuse occurs, victims and loved ones often are in the dark about nursing home law and regulations required by Georgia.
 If you have a loved one living in a Georgia nursing home, it is important to know and understand your and your loved one’s rights.
+Our compassionate team of legal experts at Bader Scott Injury Lawyers can help protect your loved one’s rights.

 Georgia law mandates at least one registered nurse or licensed nurse must be on duty for each eight-hour shift.
 In addition, the nursing home must carry an adequate nursing staff and qualified staff members to meet the needs of the nursing home residents.